DXC DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In DXC Technology Company To Contact The Firm | MarketScreener

 Telephone: (877) 247-4292 or (212) 983-9330

-The lawsuit has been filed in the U.S. District Court for the Eastern District of Virginia on behalf of all those who purchased DXC common stock between February 8, 2018 and November 6, 2018 (the "Class Period").
-The case, City of Warren Police and Fire Retirement System v.
-DXC Technology Company et al., No. 18-cv-01599 was filed on December 27, 2018, and has been assigned to Judge Anthony John Trenga.
+The lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of all those who purchased DXC common stock pursuant and/or traceable to the Company's April 2017 IPO.
+The case, Costanzo v.
+DXC Technology Company et al., No. 19-cv-05794 was filed on September 16, 2019, and has been assigned to Beth Labson Freeman.

-The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose that: (1) the Company had changed or planned to change the operations of its sales teams; (2) the Company was deploying generalized sales teams as opposed to the specialized teams that were better capable of delivering specialized services to its clients; (3) that the Company's workforce optimization strategy of sharply reducing staff while reducing costs was resulting in a shortage of sales personnel who could execute on demand for services, thereby losing sales and revenue opportunities; and (4) that, as a consequence, the Company's revenue and financial performance guidance for fiscal 2019 was without a reasonable basis.
+The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose to investors: (1) that the planned "workforce optimization" plan involved implementing arbitrary quotas; (2) that the plan would cut thousands of jobs at the Company; (3) that jobs that were particularly at risk of being cut were held by longer-tenured, knowledgeable, and highly compensated senior personnel; (4) that these job terminations were selectively timed to artificially inflate reported earnings and other financial metrics; (5) that, at the time of the Merger, defendant Lawrie had forecasted plans for a $2.7 billion workforce reduction in the first year; (6) that, as a result of these workforce terminations, the Company was unlikely to deliver on client contracts; (7) that, as a result of the foregoing, the Company's clients would be dissatisfied and the relationships would be impaired; and (8) that, as a result of the foregoing, Defendants' positive statements about the Company's business, operations, and prospects, were materially misleading and/or lacked a reasonable basis.

-On November 6, 2018, the Company reported its second quarter FY19 financial results.
-On the same day, during a conference call for investors, the Company also disclosed that it had indeed lost big sales to significant customers, that quarterly revenues would fall short of expectations by hundreds of millions of dollars, and that the Company would reduce its FY19 revenue outlook by $800 million.
+On February 6, 2019, a civil complaint was filed, alleging that certain officers of the Company were heavily focused on using cost-cutting efforts and layoffs to inflate short-term financial metrics and that these efforts substantially impaired the Company's ability to deliver contractually required services to clients.

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class who is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision to serve as a lead plaintiff or not.